webiny/docs.webiny.com/docs/developer-tutorials/api-overview.md

 Everything else is done using plugins.
 In the upcoming articles we will take a look at the variety of plugins you can register to build your API.

-To see an actual API project structure, visit the [demo-api package](https://github.com/Webiny/webiny-js/tree/master/packages/demo-api/src) on our Github or [setup a local Webiny project](/docs/developer-tutorials/local-setup) to play with the code from your IDE.
+To see an actual API project structure, visit the [demo-api package](https://github.com/Webiny/webiny-js/tree/master/packages/demo-api/src) on our GitHub or [setup a local Webiny project](/docs/developer-tutorials/local-setup) to play with the code from your IDE.